 The power of paragraphs

 Well-written paragraphs are incredibly powerful.
 These paragraphs can stand on their own.
 I always try to write in a modular way.
 That’s because, I’m regularly moving paragraphs around if I think they fit better somewhere else in the article.
 It makes editing and changing the structure of a story so much easier.

 Good writers give every paragraph a stand-out first sentence, these are known as core sentences.
 These sentences raise one question or concept per paragraph.
 So, someone who scans the article by reading the first sentence of every paragraph will get the gist of it and can choose to read the rest of the paragraph or not.
 Of course, the rest of the paragraph is spent answering or supporting that question or concept.

 It’s all blocks these days anyways

 On the web, there is a movement towards block-based content.
 Today, Google uses whole paragraphs from articles to answers questions in the search results with featured snippets or answer boxes.
 The voice search revolution is powered by paragraph-based content.
-Even our beloved WordPress CMS will move to a block-based new editor called Gutenberg.
+Even our beloved WordPress CMS has introduced a block-based editor called Gutenberg.
 These blocks are self-contained pieces of content that search engines are going to enjoy gobbling up.
 What’s more, we can give these blocks the structured data needed to let search engines know exactly what content is in that block.
 Blocks are it — another reason you need to write better paragraphs.